Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 What Breastfeeding Position Works Well for Tandem Breastfeeding?

 Most mothers practicing tandem breastfeeding tend to prefer breastfeeding positions for twins.
-Let’s see some of those positions by which we can latch two babies to the breast.

-- Where there’s a bed with enough space for everyone to get comfortable, you can try the laid-back position with both the newborn and toddler reclined on you while you breastfeed.
+• Where there’s a bed with enough space for everyone to get comfortable, you can try the laid-back position with both the newborn and toddler reclined on you while you breastfeed.

-Common Concerns While carrying Out Tandem Breastfeeding
+Common Concerns While Carrying Out Tandem Breastfeeding

 Is It Safe to Breastfeed During Pregnancy?

-The AAFP stresses the point that breastfeeding into the toddler years Is a necessity for the children, which is enough reason to try when you get pregnant and want to continue breastfeeding.
+The AAFP stresses the point that breastfeeding into the toddler years Is a necessity for children, which is enough reason to try when you get pregnant and want to continue breastfeeding.

-Again, doing what works for you is the best option as breastfeeding during pregnancy is a personal decision.
+Again, doing what works for you is the best option, as breastfeeding during pregnancy is a personal decision.

 Another major concern that crosses the mind of mothers practicing tandem breastfeeding is whether they will be able to generate sufficient milk for both of their children.